Aethaeryn/wesnoth-umc/Aethaeryns_Mod/README.md

 Sides 7 and 8 are currently "spare" sides that the host should start out in control of.
-They're useful for if an observer wants to join the party or if the host needs to have three or four mutually hostile NPC/mob sides.
+They're useful for if an observer wants to join the party, or if the host needs to have three or four mutually hostile NPC/mob sides, or if the host wants to use side 7 so that the players can share the vision with certain NPC units.

 Currently, no download is required to play this game.
 All of the Lua code is loaded in as WML macros, treating the code as literal strings